Actual cash value vs replacement cost

 Actual cash value vs replacement cost: which is better?

-By a wide margin, replacement cost coverage is the better choice for all things insurance.
+By a wide margin, replacement cost coverage is generally the better choice for all things insurance.
 You’ll receive a higher payout if your items are stolen, damaged or destroyed, so you can replace your old items with the same, or similar ones.
 The catch is that an RCV policy is more costly — the exact difference depends on a variety of factors specific to each provider.

 If you can’t afford an RCV policy, there’s nothing wrong with an ACV policy.
 If you’re looking to save money, or if you simply don’t own many personal items, an ACV policy will offer plenty of coverage.
 The decision to get an ACV or RCV policy is largely based on personal preference, budget and the amount of coverage you need.